Gloria Jones: After Marc Bolan

 Having lost her possessions, Jones moved with her son back to Los Angeles, where they stayed with Jones's family.

 In 1978, she released the album Windstorm, which she dedicated to the memory of Bolan: the back cover reads, "Special dedication in memory of my son's father, Marc Bolan, whom we miss very much."
 Her single "Bring on the Love" was a success on the American R&B chart.

 Jones stayed in the music industry for several years after, releasing an album produced by Ed Cobb, titled Reunited in 1981.
 She also collaborated again with Billy Preston and other Cogic Singers for a 1984 reunion album The Cogic's.
 She has since worked as a musical supervisor for films.

-On her 1982 album Reunited, she was proclaimed "Northern Queen of Soul".
+On her 1982 album Reunited, she was proclaimed "Queen of Northern Soul."

 In 2010, together with her son Rolan, she established the Marc Bolan School of Music & Film in Makeni, Sierra Leone.